dobin/zeroballistics/README.md

 # ZeroBallistics

 A tool to visualize bullet ballistics.
-[Try it here](https://deeb.ch/zeroballistics/)
+[Try it here](https://deeb.ch/zeroballistics/) or watch the [Video](https://youtu.be/y6i20SIJWqM).

 * Explore different zero distances (50m vs. 100m) and its impact on bullet drop
 * See when you need hold above, or below
 * Analyse EOTECH circle and 2-dot possibilities

 ![Screenshot](/assets/xtarget-screenshot.png)

 ## Serve